Bynder/gathercontent-gathercontent.js/README.md

 ## Casing

 Our api uses snake case but this library converts the data to camelcase.
-Here's an example;

 ```javascript
 const itemBefore = {